omniauth/omniauth-oauth2-generic/README.md

   * **attributes** - A Hash containing [standard Omniauth user attributes](https://github.com/omniauth/omniauth/wiki/auth-hash-schema#schema-10-and-later) and the names/paths to them in the response, if not the standard names (this hash defaults to looking for the standard names under the specified `root_path`)

     **Note:** The entire raw response will also be returned in the `['extra']['raw_info']` field of the OmniAuth auth hash, regardless of the value of this option.
 * **redirect_url** - The URL the client will be directed to after authentication.
-Defaults to `http://yourserver/auth/oauth2generic/callback`
+Defaults to `http://yourserver/auth/oauth2_generic/callback`

   **Note:** Your OAuth server may restrict redirects to a specific list of URLs.
+* **name** - A String.
+If set, this changes the name of the strategy used in the URLs and sometimes other places (the login button in Gitlab, for instance)

 The hash options have default values for all keys, and your provided configuration is merged into the default, so you do not have to re-specify nested default options (although you will need to provide at least `site` and `user_info_url` in `client_options`, unless you want to use the default/example gitlab.com configuration).